jashandeep-sohi/pyds/_sources/userguide.txt

    ...
  pds.ParsingError: expected equal sign instead of 'blha'

-Also, :func:`parse` cannot operate on :obj:`str` objects.
-Therefore, the PDS label should be in a :obj:`bytes` object, rather than a :obj:`str` object.
+Also, :func:`parse` cannot operate on :obj:`str` objects because PDS labels can only have **ascii** characters.
+Therefore, the PDS label should be given in a :obj:`bytes` object, rather than a :obj:`str` object.

  >>> pds.parse(
  ...  """